The IB Scores Needed for the Top Universities in the World

 While the IB is also highly regarded by UK universities, it’s not valued in quite the same way.

 Colleges in the US and UK have very different ideas of education.
-Whereas the US encourages diversity, experimentation, and breadth of study, the UK encourages, well, none of these things!
+Whereas the US encourages diversity, experimentation, and breadth of study, the UK encourages, specialization and focus on a particular subject.

 Good things to mention would be the time you won that creative writing competition, the online writing course you completed, the book club you’re a member of, and the blog you run!

-You’ll be studying English to the utmost degree at university, so you need to prove that you have a real interest in the field, and that you’ll bring passion to your studies.
+You’ll be studying English to the utmost degree at the university level, so you' need to prove that you have a real interest in the field, and that you’ll bring passion to your studies.

 In no way does this mean that the IB hinders your application; just like the US, UK universities understand that it takes blood, sweat and tears to complete the IB DP, and they have massive respect for IB students!